Bronzila/TrackYourFit_docs/Projectmanagement/SRS.md

 #### Hardware Interfaces

 The web application is provided for Linux and Windows Server.
-It can be managed on Docker.
+It could be managed on Docker but it is published via ftp.
 It supports all popular browsers.

 #### Software Interfaces

 The database is included into the Webserver.
 The SQL database can be managed with SQL Server Management Studio.

-(tbd)

 #### Communications Interfaces

-An internet connection is required for the web and the mobile apps.
+An internet connection is required for the web-apps.

-### Licensing Requirements

-(tbd)

 ### Legal, Copyright, and Other Notices

 We do not ensure that there is successful training process.
 We also do not ensure that any of the training plans are correct.
 Using any of the training plans is at your own risk.
 We are not responsible for any injuries caused by training with the training plans on our platform.
-(tbd)

-### Applicable Standards

-(tbd)

-## Supporting Information

-(tbd)